dannilocruz/TropiCal/README.md

 # TropiCal
-*A data processing tool for the Thermo Scientific Niton XL5 Plus analyzer*
+A data processing tool for the Thermo Scientific Niton XL5 Plus analyzer

 ## How to use
 - Website: https://tropical.danilocruz.earth/
 - Containers (Docker Hub): dannilocruz/tropical

-> Instructions on how to run locally may be added later.

 ## What TropiCal does
 - Built-in calibration exports: uses the XL5 analyzer’s built-in calibration to export major elements as oxides (wt%) and trace elements in ppm — ready for geochemical interpretation.